cockroachdb/docs/start-a-local-cluster.md

     - Set the `--store` flag to a storage location not in use by other nodes.
 To use multiple stores, set this flag separately for each.
     - Set the `--port` and `--http-port` flags to ports not in use by other nodes.
     - The `--join` flag connects the new node to the cluster.
 Set this flag to `localhost` and the port of the first node.
+    - The `--background` flag starts the node in the background so you can complete the next steps in the same shell.

     If you don't plan to use more than one node, you can avoid unnecessary log messages about replication by editing the default [replication zone](configure-replication-zones.html) to specify one node instead of three.
 See [here](troubleshoot.html#replicas-failing-on-a-single-node-cluster) for more details.